kayoriccelo/django-navigator-vscode/README.md

 3. Search for "Django Navigator".
 4. Click on "Install".

-### Prerequisites

-- Python 3.8 or higher.
-- Django 4.2 or higher.

 ## Usage

 1. Open a Django template file where you have the `{% url %}` tag.